APNIC-Labs/draft-kskroll-sentinel/README.md

 Internet-Draft         DNSSEC Trusted Key Sentinel         February 2018

-   key ID of 11112, the new KSK has a key ID of 02323.
-Users want to verify that their resolver will not break after Alice rolls the root KSK key (that is, starts signing with just the KSK whose key ID is 02323).
+   Key Tag of 11112, the new KSK has a Key Tag of 02323.
+Users want to verify that their resolver will not break after Alice rolls the root KSK key (that is, starts signing with just the KSK whose Key Tag is 02323).

    Bob, Charlie, Dave, Ed are all users.
 They use the DNS recursive